 The Clinical Package Validator is a tool to automate some of the tests needed to assess conformance of clinical documents and clinical packages with the eHealth Specifications.

 The Validator does not test conformance against all specifications.
 The product data sheet for the Validator lists the tests that are supported, tests partially supported, and a general description of the types of tests not supported.

 Results from the Validator must not be relied upon to determine software conformity when declaring conformity to the My Health Record System Operator.
 Software developers will need to supplement results from the Validator with their own testing before declaring conformity.

-Version 2.7 of the Clinical Package Validator can be found here: Clinical Package Validator v2.7
+The Clinical Package Validator can be found here: Clinical Package Validator v2.8

 Template package libraries

 In order to validate a specific document type using the Clinical Package Validator, you will be required to load in the relevant template package.

 If you have a test NASH certificate the Clinical Package Validator may import template packages from the My Health Record software vendor test environment.
 Alternatively they may be downloaded from the Australian Digital Health Agency website as each clinical document end product contains template packages for the clinical document.
 The Clinical Package Validator Installation and Configuration Guide provides information on how to obtain and install template packages.
 Note: HPI-I relaxed template packages are only applicable to organisations which have been granted an exemption for HPI-Is.

 (Updated March, 2020)

 The Information Quality Rules (IQ Rules) is a tool that helps developers, testers and analysts determine the conformance of clinical documents to the My Health Record system conformance requirements.
 It should be used in addition to the Clinical Package Validator tests.